 For many of us, the task of putting together an estate plan is one of those “to-do’s” that never seems to get done.
 Not planning has a funny way of becoming planning by default.
 This can lead to some painful results.
 There is no time like the present to plan for tomorrow.
 Start this year with a win by taking the necessary steps to help secure your family’s future.

 James M. Miskell received his law degree from the University of Georgia in 1993.
-His Asset Protection and Estate Planning Law practice is located in Lawrenceville, Georgia.
-He offers free educational workshops and consultations to assist clients as well as fellow professionals in creating individualized solutions.
+His Asset Protection, Estate Planning, and Elder Law practice has offices located in Lawrenceville and Johns Creek.
+He offers educational workshops and free consultations to assist clients as well as fellow professionals in creating individualized solutions.
+Visit his website: www.
+LetsTalkEstatePlanning.com.
+For more information, see his ad in this issue.